-11 Acknowledgments
+12 Acknowledgments

-This work has been supported by a Grant-in-Aid of Research, Artistry and Scholarship from the Office of the Vice President for Research and the Dean of the Graduate School of the University of Minnesota.
-I would like to thank the SENSEVAL organizers and participants for putting the data and results of the 1998 event in the public domain.
+The Bigram Statistics Package has been implemented by Satanjeev Banerjee, who is supported by a Grant-in-Aid of Research, Artistry and Scholarship from the Office of the Vice President for Research and the Dean of the Graduate School of the University of Minnesota.
+We would like to thank the SENSEVAL organizers for making the data and results from the 1998 event freely available.
+The comments of three anonymous reviewers were very helpful in preparing the final version of this paper.
+A preliminary version of this paper appears in (Pedersen, 2001).